A continuous symmetry breaking measure for finite clusters using Jensen-Shannon divergence: A symmetry breaking measure for finite clusters

 In this simple case there is an analytic expression for the the KL-SBM,

 where $d=\|\bm{d}\|_{L_2}$ is the displacement distance.
-Details of the derivation can be found in the supplemental materials.
-This result suggests that for small distortions $\bm{d}$, the KL-SBM increases with the square of the displacement $d^2$, demonstrating a sensitive measure of even minor positional changes.
+Details of the derivation are provided in Appendix~A. This result suggests that for small distortions $\bm{d}$, the KL-SBM increases with the square of the displacement $d^2$, demonstrating a sensitive measure of even minor positional changes.

-The $\sbm^{JS}_{T_{\bm{d}}}[\mu]$ case will be more challenging because it involves a Gaussian mixture $m=\frac{1}{2} \mu + \frac{1}{2} T_{\bm{d}}[\mu]$.
+The $\sbm^{JS}_{T_{\bm{d}}}[\mu]$ case will be more challenging because it involves a Gaussian mixture $m=\frac{1}{2} \mu + \frac{1}{2} (T_{\bm{d}})_\#\mu$.
 We compute this numerically and show the result in Figure~\ref{fig;two_atom}(a) for various values of \uiso.
-The JS-SBM increases approximately quadratically with increasing $\bm{d}$.
+The JS-SBM increases approximately quadratically with increasing $d$.
 As we might expect, it goes up more slowly when \uiso is larger.
-In Figure~\ref{fig;two_atom}(b), we consider a threshold value of $\bm{d}$ at which the JS-SBM reaches $0.1$ and plot this as a function of \uiso$=U$.
+Panel~(a) focuses on the small-$d$ regime to display $d^{*}$ clearly; for completeness, under logarithm base 2, the JS-SBM curves approach an asymptote $\le 1$ as $d\to\infty$.
+In Figure~\ref{fig;two_atom}(b), we consider a threshold value of $d^*$ at which the JS-SBM reaches $0.1$ and plot this as a function of \uiso$=U$.
 The slope of the plot indicates that achieving a JS-SBM of $0.1$ requires an approximate increase of $0.03$~\AA\ in the displacement magnitude $d$ for every $0.01$~\AA$^2$ increase in $U$.